How Visualizing EFT Tapping Helps Overcome Grief

-By Jesus Alfredo Cruz-Perez (Chuy)
+By J.A.
+Cruz-Perez

-That scene brought some painful memories to my mind.
-It has been 6 years since my little brother passed away.
-I have been working on some aspects related to my brother's death and have been writing them in my notebook in order to work on them one by one.
+It had been 6 years since my little brother passed away.
+I'd been tapping and working on some aspects related to my brother's death while writing about them in my notebook in order to work on each aspect individually.
 Every time I went to visit him where we placed his urn, I felt so much pain and sadness.

-Throughout the movie I remembered my brother and although it was about the death of a husband, I related it to the death of a loved one.
+Throughout the movie, I remembered my brother, and although it was about the death of a husband, I related it to the death of a loved one.

 I finished watching the movie relaxed and I found that I was at peace.